 - Submit the Credit by Contract Proposal Form and course syllabus to the Honors College office by the second week of the semester that the contract will apply.

 - Complete work under the guidance and mentorship of course faculty member.

 Honors Contract work must be completed prior to finals week at the end of the semester in which the course is taken.
 For senior students, all work must be completed one month prior to graduation date.

 - Obtain course faculty member’s signature on Final Project Approval Form (see page 3).

 - Submit a copy of the completed Credit by Contract project and Final Project Approval form to the Honors College office.
-All projects must be submitted by the end of (prior to finals) of the semester in which the work was completed.
+All projects must be submitted by the end of (prior to finals) the semester in which the work was completed.
 Contracts submitted after the above due dates will not be reviewed or approved.
-The work is review by the dean of the Honors College, and completion is noted on the student’s Honors records.
+The work is reviewed by the dean of the Honors College, and completion is noted on the student’s Honors records.